marvyyyn/ResolumeUSBMidiBuzzer/README.md

 | USB A -> USB B cable| 1     |  For connection between buzzer (keystone module) and your computer.

 Costs really depends on where you source your Arduino and which taster you use.
 I think i payed a total of 50€ - this includes 35€ for the taster.

 Keep in mind that you need a soldering iron, cables to connect the taster and maybe some hot glue.
+I also used a 3d printed housing for the usb connector.

 ## Guide
 ### Preparing your Arduino
-todo
-link to sparkfun guide
+Please read the [guide at Sparkfun](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all) for how to setup the Arduino Pro Micro.

+Than load the Arduino project from this github and flash it to the Arduino.

 ### Wireing the buzzer
-wireing diagram keystone module
+It is really simple, just connect as follows:

 <img src="https://github.com/marvyyyn/ResolumeUSBMidiBuzzer/raw/master/wireing.png" width="250">

-### Modifications
-using potis or more than one taster
+## Ideas & basic notes
+* The midi note can only be changed while programing the Arduino.
+Maybe i add a dip switch or a rotary encoder to setup the note and use multiple buzzers.
+* The Arduino could be used for more than more buzzer.
+Or taster.
+Or Poti.
+Use it for whatever you want.

 ### Having some fun
 <img src="https://github.com/marvyyyn/ResolumeUSBMidiBuzzer/raw/master/fun.gif" width="250">

-## Ideas & basic notes
-dip switch for note change?
-two controller possible?

 ## Disclaimer
 put some warnings here